 Unlike other parks, the Grand Canyon isn’t seasonal.
 There are no trees turning colors or cascading waterfalls that attract visitors to the U.S.’ many other parks.
-With the possible exception of snow covering the canyon and temperature, there isn’t much difference between what you will see in October vs April.
+With the possible exception of snow covering the canyon and the temperature fluctuations, there isn’t much difference between what you will see in October versus April.

 What Should You Do at the Grand Canyon?

 The main attraction of the Grand Canyon is simply seeing it in person.
 It is one of the most incredible sights in the world.
 That being said, if you are going to travel all the way to the Grand Canyon, you should probably take the opportunity to do more than gawk at it.
-There are several things you can do inside the outside the park:
+There are several things you can plan to do inside and outside the park:

 - Photography.
 Almost everyone travels with a camera nowadays.
 There are many places along the rim roads where you can set up and get great photos.
-You will also want to be on the rim of the canyon for either sunrise or sunset, as they provide the best photos of the park.
+You should also plan to stop along the rim of the canyon for either sunrise or sunset since these times provide the best photo opportunities in the park.

 - Hiking.
 The Grand Canyon has trails you can walk all the way down to the bottom of the canyon.
-If you are extremely fit, it is possible to walk rim-to-rim in a single day (this would be walking down from one rim, cross the river, and walk up the other rim).
+If you are extremely fit, it’s possible to walk rim-to-rim in a single day (this would be walking down from one rim, cross the river, and walk up the other rim).
 It should be noted that preparation and precautions should be taken if you hike in the canyon.
-Bring plenty of water as people can and have died in the canyon due to dehydration and exposure.
+Bring plenty of water—people can and have died in the canyon due to dehydration and exposure.
 Professional athletes have died, so the canyon shouldn’t be taken for granted by anyone, and you’re best bet is to join a Guided Rim-to-Rim Hike with an experienced guide who knows the routes, knows how to prepare, and will have all the safety precautions in place.